Policy update

 Make sure you get your Schengen-compliant travel insurance ahead of time ✈️

-It depends.
-Whether or not you need a visa to enter the Schengen area mainly depends on two things: your nationality and the length of your stay.
-Here's how the rules break down for different nationalities:
+Many people need a visa to go to any of the countries in the Schengen zone.
+Whether or not you need one mainly depends on two things: your nationality and the length of your stay.

 If you're a US citizen, you can travel to the Schengen area for up to 90 days within a 180-day period for tourism or business without needing a visa.
-However, starting in 2026, US travelers will need to apply for an ETIAS (European Travel Information and Authorization System) before traveling to the Schengen zone.
-ETIAS isn't a visa; it's a pre-travel authorization.
-What does that mean?

-ETIAS is, for all intents and purposes, permission to enter the zone.
+ETIAS, for all intents and purposes, is permission to enter the zone.

 If you're a US citizen and are planning to spend more than 90 days in the Schengen zone, on the other hand, you need to apply for the appropriate visa - not ETIAS.